 - The dividend income is paid by a non-resident company bearing a significantly lower tax burden than that imposed in Cyprus (in practice, 5% or below), more than 50% of the activities of which result directly or indirectly in passive investment income (the controlled foreign companies rules).
-These rules can be triggered on the distribution to a Cyprus company of the proceeds of sale of a trading subsidiary by a subordinate holding company which has avoided tax on the disposal by means of a local participation exemption. - A Cyprus-resident company fails to distribute at least 70% of its net distributable profits within two years of the end of the year in which this profit was earned.
-In this case, its Cyprus-resident shareholders are deemed to receive their proportionate share of the dividend, which is charged to SDC at 15% (or 3% for collective investment schemes), withheld and accounted for by the company.
-This charge can be avoided by ensuring the company distributes 70% of its income within the two-year timeframe.
+Note that these rules can be triggered on the distribution to a Cyprus company of the proceeds of sale of a trading subsidiary by a subordinate holding company which has avoided tax on the disposal by means of a local participation exemption. - A Cyprus-resident company fails to distribute at least 70% of its net distributable profits within two years of the end of the year in which this profit was earned.
+In this case, its Cyprus-resident shareholders are deemed to receive their proportionate share of the dividend, which is charged to SDC at 15% (or 3% in the case of collective investment schemes), withheld and accounted for by the company.
+This charge can be avoided by ensuring the company does distribute 70% of its income within the two year timeframe.